Cookie Consent by TermsFeed

 **** Mangane is a Soapbox fork that aims to improve compatibility with Akkoma.
 It is nice and clean and the developers are improving it to support Akkoma’s features, so it’s great.
 At the moment I’ve noticed some visual problems, on iOS, with the icons - but Guérin contacted me to ask for information (after reading this article) and opened an issue on to fix it.
 Guérin has been nice and helpful, making Mangane even more appealing.
 I’m using it for planned posts on Akkoma, as Pleroma-FE doesn’t support them, yet.
 I’m also using Mangane as a daily driver, from time to time, as I like it.

 A light, fast, complete and usable web frontend.
 I’ve been using it when I needed a simple, clear frontend.
 It supports “hide replies”, which is great to improve timeline quality.
-Unfortunately, its main author decided to stop implementing it, so it will be a dead project (at least until someone will fork it)
+It’s among my favourite choices when using a webapp and is a good choice for snac2.

 Elk